1989–90 New York Knicks season

+Season summary

+Off-season

 During the off-season, the Knicks hired Stu Jackson as their new head coach; Jackson previously worked as an assistant coach for the Knicks.
+For the season, the Knicks updated their primary logo, changing the color of the basketball below the team name "Knicks" from brown to orange with blue seams; the logo would remain in use until 1992.

+Regular season

-The team got off to a solid start, winning 20 of their first 27 games of the regular season, while posting a nine-game winning streak, and holding a 32–16 record at the All-Star break.
-At mid-season, the Knicks traded second-year guard Rod Strickland to the San Antonio Spurs in exchange for All-Star guard Maurice Cheeks.
-However, as the team stood at a 39–22 record, they struggled and lost 15 of their final 21 games.
+Under Stu Jackson, the Knicks won 9 of their first 13 games of the regular season, posted a nine-game winning streak in December, and later on held a 32–16 record in early February.
+At mid-season, the team traded second-year guard Rod Strickland to the San Antonio Spurs in exchange for former All-Star guard Maurice Cheeks.
+However, with a 39–22 record as of March 11, 1990, the Knicks struggled and lost 15 of their final 21 games, which included a six-game losing streak in March.
 The Knicks finished in third place in the Atlantic Division with a 45–37 record, which earned them the fifth seed in the Eastern Conference, as they qualified for the NBA playoffs for the third consecutive year.

 Patrick Ewing averaged 28.6 points, 10.9 rebounds and 4.0 blocks per game, and was named to the All-NBA First Team.
 In addition, Charles Oakley averaged 14.6 points and 11.9 rebounds per game, while Gerald Wilkins provided the team with 14.5 points and 4.0 assists per game, and Johnny Newman contributed 12.9 points per game.
 Meanwhile, Kiki Vandeweghe provided the Knicks with 11.7 points per game in only 22 games, and Mark Jackson averaged 9.9 points, 7.4 assists and 1.3 steals per game.
 Off the bench, three-point specialist Trent Tucker contributed 8.2 points per game, and Kenny Walker averaged 7.9 points and 5.0 rebounds per game.

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Ewing was selected for the 1990 NBA All-Star Game, as a member of the Eastern Conference All-Star team, while Walker participated in the NBA Slam Dunk Contest for the second consecutive year; Walker won the Slam Dunk Contest the previous year.
-Ewing also finished in fifth place in Most Valuable Player voting.
+Ewing finished in fifth place in Most Valuable Player voting, and also finished tied in fifth place in Defensive Player of the Year voting.

-In the Eastern Conference First Round of the 1990 NBA playoffs, the Knicks trailed 0–2 to Larry Bird and the 4th-seeded Boston Celtics, suffering a 157–128 road loss in Game 2 at the Boston Garden, but managed to win the next three games, thus winning the series in five games.
-The Knicks were then eliminated in the Eastern Conference Semi-finals by the defending NBA champion Detroit Pistons in five games.
-The Pistons would go on to defeat the Portland Trail Blazers in five games in the 1990 NBA Finals, winning their second consecutive NBA championship.

 The Knicks finished fifth in the NBA in home-game attendance, with an attendance of 730,432 at Madison Square Garden during the regular season.
-Following the season, Newman signed as a free agent with the Charlotte Hornets.

-For the season, the Knicks slightly changed their primary logo, changing the color of the basketball under the team name from brown to orange; the logo remained in use until 1992.